ezand/gizmo/README.md

 Gizmo
 =====

-Gizmo is an Object Graph Modelling (OGM) framework for TinkerPop 3 using annotations to weave your POJOs to the TinkerPop 3 functionality.
+Gizmo is an Object Graph Modelling (OGM) framework for TinkerPop 3 using annotations to bootstrap your POJOs to TinkerPop 3.

 Usage
 =====